malikoyv/RealEstate-WebScraper/README.md

 # Real Estate Data Scraper

-This script scrapes real estate listings from Realtor.com for properties in Makawao, HI, and stores the data in a MongoDB database.
+This script scrapes real estate listings from Realtor.com and stores the data in a MongoDB database.
+Additionally, it processes the data to categorize listings based on price per square foot and visualizes the top 5 most expensive locations.

 #### Prerequisites